michealtimjoseph/Bag-ang-Dental-Service/README.md

 # Bag-ang Dental Services 🦷

-A collaborative dental booking and appointment system built with Java GUI and Supabase backend.
+A collaborative dental booking and appointment system built with Java GUI and PostgreSQL backend.

 ## 💡 Features
 - Patient registration and login